-If you are thinking about some form of study abroad, you have several options: study or work in another country as part of a UK degree; as part of an exchange scheme e.g. ERASMUS offered by many HE institutions; as a sandwich year; a year abroad or studying an entire degree abroad.
+If you are thinking about some form of study abroad, you have several options: study or work in another country as part of a UK degree; as part of an exchange scheme e.g. the new Turing Scheme, which replaces ERASMUS, offered by many HE institutions; as a sandwich year; a year abroad or studying an entire degree abroad.

 Alternative Higher Level Learning Options

 It’s not all about going away to study a full time degree at a university…

 Higher level qualifications can be studied not only full time but also on a part time basis.
 Part time courses can, depending on the institution, be studied in the day, during the evening or at weekends.
 They can also be studied by distance learning and by blended learning, which combines online study with face to face contact with HE staff.

 HE qualifications include not only degrees, but foundation degrees, higher national certificates and diplomas as well as professional qualifications needed to progress in a specific career.

 Going on to HE doesn’t just mean studying at a university.
 A number of HE qualifications can be studied at further education colleges as well as at home (or anywhere that suits) by distance learning.

 A significant number of HE learners are in full time employment.
 They might, for example, study a part time evening course in their own time, a distance learning course, or be sponsored by their employer to complete a HE qualification that will help them in their work.
 Learning at work can also take place as part of a Higher or Degree Apprenticeship, or as part of school or college leaver programme.